 The Department of Community Safety aims to increase safety for all the people in the Province by promoting professional policing through effective oversight, by ensuring the safety at all public buildings and spaces, to facilitate safety partnerships and programmes and to build greater safety and security organisational resilience.

-The Minister of the Department of Community Safety, Albert Fritz hosts a monthly radio show to showcase the departments activities and involvement in the communities of the Western Cape.
+The Minister of the Department of Community Safety, Reagen Allen hosts a monthly radio show to showcase the departments activities and involvement in the communities of the Western Cape.
 This platform also allows the public to engage the Minster with their concerns and suggestions in creating a safer province for all.

 The Community Safety Radio show simulcasts from Bush Radio and airs on the following Radio Stations: